lab-cosmo/atomistic-cookbook/CONTRIBUTING.rst

     # execute the example and render it to HTML
     nox -e <example-name>

-    # build web pages for the examples that have been already run
-    nox -e build_docs

 To visualize the generated cookbook open ``docs/build/html/index.html`` in a web browser.
 If there are dynamical elements that have to be loaded,